NxSys/library.clients-brex/docs/man/source/getting-started/getting-started.rst

 be using in your application.
 It does this through `service discovery <https://docs.php-http.org/en/latest/discovery.html>`_.
 If you are not using an `PSR-7 aware HTTP client <https://docs.php-http.org/en/latest/message/message-factory.html>`_ you will need to `install one <https://packagist.org/providers/psr/http-factory-implementation>`_.

-We have tested this against GuzzlePHP (via curl).
-Install the packages below.
+We have tested this against `Symfony's Http Client <https://symfony.com/doc/current/http_client.html>`_ which bundles a client and appropriate factories (`nyholm/psr7`).
+Install the package below.

+.. _code:
 .. code-block::

-    composer require php-http/curl-client guzzlehttp/psr7 php-http/message
+    composer require symfony/http-client

 .. note:: If this is confusing please read https://docs.php-http.org/en/latest/httplug/users.html and don't hesitate to `chat with us <https://onx.zulipchat.com>`_!